 The basic idea is for a group of writers each to contribute a chapter to a novel while seeking donations to NAWG from family, friends and others to do this.
-For our first Narrathon we will be creating a story called The Wishing Star, a romance/crime adventure for 11—13 year-old readers.
+For our first Narrathon we created a story called The Wishing Star, a romance/crime adventure for 11—13 year-old readers.

 - Supply a synopsis, character descriptions and the first chapter of the book.

 - Issue writers with their writing window dates.

 - Check that standby authors were available if any of the contributors had to pull out.

 - Step in to write chapters himself if neither a contributor nor standby authors were available.

 - Offer guidance where necessary to Narrathon authors.